Get started - it's free!

 Using Tailscale to Secure SSH Access

 Tailscale is a mesh-capable business VPN provider that connects your devices into a private network using the WireGuard protocol.
-The service has integrated SSH support that allows you to access the devices within your network.
+The service has integrated SSH support that allows you to access the devices within your network, eliminating the need for hosts to manage public exposure and reducing latency.

 Tailscale replaces your existing SSH server, removing the need to run OpenSSH on the machines you’ll be connecting to.
 Your devices can be directly accessed on your Tailscale tailnet without having to expose them to the internet.
 This simplifies connections and enables powerful Tailscale-managed functionality such as access control lists and key rotation, which we’ll explore below.